-(c) Prudential may incur liabilities in connection with the proposed demerger of Jackson
+(c) Prudential may incur liabilities in connection with the Jackson Demerger

-In addition, in connection with the proposed demerger of Jackson, Prudential could be liable for any material misstatements or omissions of material facts contained within Jackson's Form 10 registration document, or for any fraudulent, intentional or reckless misleading disclosure in connection with the Jackson shares under the US Securities and Exchange Act of 1934.
-Claims may be brought against Prudential by Jackson's shareholders and other third parties, and if those claims are not successfully defended, Prudential may have to pay compensation which may adversely affect Prudential's business, financial condition, cash flows, results of operations and prospects.
+In addition, in connection with the Jackson Demerger, Prudential may be subject to claims by Jackson's shareholders and other third parties for any material misstatements or omissions of material facts contained within Jackson's Form 10 registration document, or for any fraudulent, intentional or reckless misleading disclosure in connection with the Jackson Shares under the US Securities and Exchange Act of 1934.
+If those claims are not successfully defended, Prudential may have to pay compensation, and where this is substantial may adversely affect Prudential's business, financial condition, cash flows, results of operations and prospects.